samiralibabic/crawlers/README.md

 ## Usage

+1. Register an account or log in if you already have one.
+2. Choose a subscription plan (Free or Premium).
-1. Enter a URL or domain in the input field.
+3. Enter a URL or domain in the input field on the home page.
-2. Select the crawler version (v1 or v2).
+4. Select the crawler version (v1 or v2).
-3. Click the "Crawl" button.
+5. Click the "Crawl" button.
-4. Wait for the results to be displayed.
+6. Wait for the results to be displayed.

+## Stripe Integration

+This project uses Stripe for handling subscriptions.
+To set up Stripe:

+1. Create a Stripe account and obtain your API keys.
+2. Add your Stripe secret key to the `.env` file.
+3. Update the plan IDs in `app.py` and `templates/profile.html` with your actual Stripe plan IDs.

 ## Deployment